garyzhubc/STAT406-2017/Lecture8/README.md

 Note that the 10th order fit follows the data much more closely, but it starts to become "too adaptive" and departing quite often from the main (larger scale) trend we associate with the regression (conditional mean) function.

+(Can you explain the discrepancy between what we observe above and the motivation we used in class, that suggests that higher order polynomials provide better approximations?)

 A more stable basis: splines
 ----------------------------

-Part of the problem with polynomial bases is that they necessarily become more wiggly within the range of the data, and also quickly increase or decrease near the edge of the observations.
+Part of the problem with global polynomial bases as the ones used above is that they necessarily become more wiggly within the range of the data, and also quickly increase or decrease near the edge of the observations.
 A more stable but also remarkably flexible basis is given by spline functions, as discussed in class.

 We first here show how to build a naive linear spline basis with 5 knots (placed at the `(1:5)/6` quantiles (i.e. the 0.17, 0.33, 0.5, 0.67, 0.83 percentiles) of the observed values of the explanatory variable), and use it to estimate the regression function.
 Remember that a linear spline function with knot *w* is given by `f_w(x) = max( x - w, 0 )`.
 Given a fixed set of pre-selected knots *w\_1*, *w\_2*, ..., *w\_k*, we consider regression functions that are linear combinations of the corresponding k linear spline functions.